serebrov/serebrov.github.io/content/2016-07-03-simple-git-workflow.md

 At the moment you added your changes to the local repository.

-Now push these changess to the remote repository:
+Now push these changes to the remote repository:

 ```bash
     $ git push origin HEAD
 ```

-7) Repeat steps 5-6 as your work on the task.
+### 7) Repeat Steps 5-6 as You Work on the Task

+Do as many commits and pushes as you need while working on the task.

-## How to Merge Finished Work to master branch with github.com
+## How to Merge Finished Work to Master Branch with github.com

-Similar technique can be used not only with github, but with other git servers too (for example, bitbucket).
+When the task is done, we need to merge it back to `master` branch.
+This can be done using github `pull request` feature:

 * Each feature is developed on the separate branch (as described above)
 * Once branch is finished the developer creates pull request (in the github.com UI):